Get this wrong and your whole business will likely crumble!

 It seems like every attraction marketing course we invest in starts with this basic principle.
 It’s that important.

 You’re probably saying, “but everyone needs my products, I don’t want to leave anyone out.”
 We have made that mistake.
 Don’t worry, when you are finally crystal clear on your target audience, you will not exclude the people who really want your product.
 When you look at your clients or customers, most will be in your target market, but not all.
-Some people will see the great product you have regardless of how you have been marketing target audiences.
+Some people will see the great product you have regardless of how you have been marketing to your target audience.

 Let’s take a look at the 5 Best Practices we have determined will help you not only be clear on your target market but help with target audience marketing strategies as well.